jbilander/SDBox-Mini/README.md

 ***

-Short video showing copying a 8 MB file from the HD to the SD-card on my A1200. +5V Power to the SDBox is nicked from the floppy drive DB23->microUSB (Howto make such a cable <a href="https://github.com/jbilander/SDBox-v2#howto-get-5v-from-the-amigas-external-floppy-port-250-ma-max-lets-make-a-cable">here</a> ).
+Short video showing copying a 8 MB file from the HD to the SD-card on my A1200. +5V to power the SDBox I nicked from the floppy port DB23->microUSB (Howto make such a cable <a href="https://github.com/jbilander/SDBox-v2#howto-get-5v-from-the-amigas-external-floppy-port-250-ma-max-lets-make-a-cable">here</a> ).
 <br />
+Video:<br />
 https://i.imgur.com/mF9Bp4C.mp4

 ***